(new in v2.1.0, major changes in v3.2.1)

 This settings lasts only until power down.

-Choose the existing wallet, by name, from the top of the Multisig menu and you can view the details about your wallet.
-Here is an example of the sub-menu shown:
+Choose the existing wallet, by name, from the top of the Multisig Wallets Menu and you can view the details about your wallet.

 Here is an example file: